Local markets : scenes of Malagasy identity - Détours Madagascar

 Aug 07 2019

-In Malagasy history and culture, open markets are associated with the notion of space and time.
-At the time of the Malagasy kingdoms, the markets were created by associating a day of the week with a specific place.
-Throughout Madagascar, the markets bear the names of the days of the week, even if today they are sometimes held for two days or even every day.
+In Malagasy history and culture, markets are tied to the notions of space and time.
+During the era of Malagasy kingdoms, markets were established by associating a specific day of the week with a specific location.
+Across Madagascar, markets still bear the names of the days of the week, even though today they may run for two days or even daily.

-They allow to discover the local crafts and products, fruits and vegetables of different colors ...
-Previously, the market (tsena) was called fihaonana (meeting place), because it was the occasion for people to meet, to discuss, to build business alliances, to share news ...
-For those who are traveling in Madagascar, local markets are a must for acquiring beautiful memories!
+Markets offer the chance to discover local crafts, regional products, and colorful fruits and vegetables.
+Historically, the market (tsena) was called fihaonana (meeting place), as it was an opportunity to meet people, converse, establish business alliances, and exchange news.
+For travelers in Madagascar, local markets are a must-visit for acquiring beautiful souvenirs!

-The Zoma market where you can find everything
+Zoma Market: A place where you could find everything

-Today, there is only a small portion of the Zoma (Friday) market place, but when it was still in place, it occupied the entire Avenue of Independence (Antananarivo), from Soarano station to Andohan'Analakely.
-Merchants can still be found spreading some goods on the sidewalks, but before 1997, it was the largest open-air market in the world, stretching for about a kilometer.
+Today, only a small portion of the Zoma (Friday) market remains.
+However, when it was still operational, it spanned the entire Independence Avenue in Antananarivo, stretching from Soarano Station to Andohan’Analakely.
+While some merchants still display goods on the sidewalks, before 1997, it was the world’s largest open-air market, covering about a kilometer.

-The most famous Thursday market is Mahamasina, in Antananarivo, around the Municipal Stadium.
-Second-hand clothing items make the place famous.
-This is the place where Tananarivians go to find clothes, shoes, bags, linens, fabrics, mattresses, kitchen utensils, furniture, phones, fruits and vegetables,…
+The most renowned Thursday market is in Mahamasina, Antananarivo, near the municipal stadium.
+This market is famous for its secondhand clothing.
+Tananarivians come here to find clothes, shoes, bags, household linens, fabrics, mattresses, kitchen utensils, furniture, phones, fruits, and vegetables.

-Here, a portion of the streets is blocked, but the traffic is not totally disturbed.
-Except, now that merchants invade sidewalks, bus shelters and even a portion of the pavement.
-More and more small traders come to swell the ranks, extending the market on the streets leading to Anosy and Ambohijanahary.
+Here, part of the streets is blocked, though traffic is not entirely disrupted—except now, with merchants spreading onto sidewalks, bus shelters, and even parts of the road.
+Increasing numbers of small vendors have expanded the market onto streets leading to Anosy and Ambohijanahary

-The most famous Wednesday market is Ambalavao, a zebu market, the largest of the Big Island.
-Located 480 km south of the capital and about 57 km south of Fianarantsoa, this city hosts humpback bovines on 2 hectares.
-Very impressive to see!
+The most famous Wednesday market is in Ambalavao, the largest zebu market on the island.
+Located 480 km south of the capital and about 57 km south of Fianarantsoa, this town hosts humped cattle over a 2-hectare space.
+It’s an impressive sight!

-The buyers scrutinize the animals before bargaining with the owners dressed most of the time in lamba (large traditional fabrics).
-Here, zebu is a sacred animal and very useful in everyday life, pulling carts for transport and plows in rice fields and fields.
-The tombs are adorned with skulls of zebus, the number of which shows the wealth of the deceased.
+Buyers examine the animals before bargaining with owners, who are often dressed in traditional lamba (wide fabric wraps).
+Here, the zebu is a sacred and highly useful animal, pulling carts for transport and plows in rice paddies and fields.
+Zebu skulls also adorn tombs, with the number of skulls reflecting the wealth of the deceased.

-The best way to discover the Talata market (Tuesday) is to include a stop when visiting the rova (palace) of Ambohimanga, one of the twelve sacred hills.
-Indeed, the rural commune of Talata-Volonondry (where the tsena takes place) is on the national road no.3, North of Antananarivo, on the road leading to the sacred hills: Ilafy, Namehana (Sabotsy-Namehana), Ambohimanga or Ambohidrabiby.
+The best way to experience Talata (Tuesday) market is to include it in a visit to the rova (palace) of Ambohimanga, one of the twelve sacred hills.
+The rural commune of Talata-Volonondry (where the tsena is located) lies along RN 3, north of Antananarivo, on the road to the sacred hills: Ilafy, Namehana (Sabotsy-Namehana), Ambohimanga, or Ambohidrabiby.

-We appreciate the wooded sites along the road so as not to get impatient with the idea of eating the famous koba (rice cakes stuffed with caramelized peanuts) or the sausages that make Talata-Volonondry famous.
-For others, the market allows you to buy fresh agricultural products.
+The wooded sites along the road enhance the anticipation of tasting the famous *koba* (rice cakes filled with caramelized peanuts) or the sausages for which Talata-Volonondry is renowned.
+Others visit the market to stock up on fresh agricultural products.

-Vakinankaratra is known as the country's breadbasket, as volcanic lands are particularly arable and vast.
-Agricultural products from this region are sold at the Sabotsy market (Saturday) in the city of Antsirabe.
-In the 90s, the market was spread over ten hectares, consisting of stalls with small chairs, wooden tables and handmade umbrellas.
+The Vakinankaratra region is known as the country’s granary, with particularly arable and expansive volcanic lands.
+Agricultural products from this region are sold at the Sabotsy (Saturday) market in Antsirabe.
+In the 1990s, the market covered about 10 hectares, with stalls consisting of small chairs, wooden tables, and handmade umbrellas.

-Today, the market has been cemented and concreted on a 4.5-hectare site.
-It is the largest market in the Indian Ocean, with the fruit and vegetable shed alone covering 1,500 m².
-The stalls offer a magnificent kaleidoscope of colors: oranges, watermelons, mangos, litchis, jujubes, cinnamon apples ...
-Of course, there are many other products, from seafood to clothing and handicrafts.
+Today, the market occupies a cemented and concrete space of 4.5 hectares.
+It is the largest market in the Indian Ocean, with the fruit and vegetable hangar alone spanning 1,500 m².
+The stalls create a magnificent kaleidoscope of colors: oranges, watermelons, mangoes, lychees, jujubes, sugar apples… Of course, many other products are sold here, from seafood and clothing to handicrafts.

 Hello